metricswave/backend/content/collections/documentation/closed-beta.md

 Therefore, for now, it is closed to the general public.

-**If you want to open your account and start using it, below you can find lifetime licenses at a single price.**
+**If you want to open your account and start using it, below you can find lifetime licenses.**

-We don't know for sure yet what the final price will be, but I assure you that it will be higher than what you have below and, probably, it will be a yearly subscription.
+We don't know for sure yet what the final price will be, but I assure you that it will be higher than what we are offering right now and, probably, it will be a yearly subscription and not a single payment.

 Also, **if you join now, you will help us to create the application you want** and make it work the way you would like it to work.